ryancdickson/crp-staging/content/index.md

 1. All corresponding unexpired and unrevoked subordinate CA certificates operated beneath an Applicant root CA MUST:
     - when disclosed to the CCADB…
-        - **prior to June 15, 2025,** include the extendedKeyUsage extension and (1) only assert an extendedKeyUsage purpose of id-kp-serverAuth OR (2) only assert extendedKeyUsage purposes of id-kp-serverAuth and id-kp-clientAuth.
+        - **prior to June 15, 2025**, include the extendedKeyUsage extension and (a) only assert an extendedKeyUsage purpose of id-kp-serverAuth OR (b) only assert extendedKeyUsage purposes of id-kp-serverAuth and id-kp-clientAuth.
-        -  **on or after June 15, 2025,** include the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.
+        -  **on or after June 15, 2025**, include the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.
     -  NOT contain a public key corresponding to any other unexpired or unrevoked certificate that asserts different extendedKeyUsage values.
 2. All corresponding unexpired and unrevoked subscriber (i.e., TLS server authentication) certificates MUST include the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.